Musical Instrument Repairers and Tuners

 Outlook

-Job opportunities for musical instrument repairers and tuners are expected to show little or no change through 2028, according to the U.S. Department of Labor.
+Job opportunities for musical instrument repairers and tuners are expected to grow by 2 percent from 2023 through 2033, according to the U.S. Department of Labor.
+This is more slowly than the average for all careers.
 This is a small, specialized field, and replacement needs will be the source of most jobs.
-Because training positions and school programs are relatively difficult to find, those with thorough training and education will have the best emp...
+Because training positions and school programs are relatively difficult to find, those wi...